WebChatAppAi/Aurora-Labs/README.md

 - Check `models/` folder exists and contains 2.35 GB `.safetensors` file
 - Re-run setup script or use manual installation commands

-**CUDA Out of Memory:**
-- Reduce batch size or sequence length
-- Close other GPU-intensive applications
-- Use CPU mode if GPU has insufficient memory

 **Server Won't Start:**
 - Check if port 8000 is already in use
 - Verify config/models.yaml exists and is valid